The inspiration for my work is deeply rooted in the natural world around me.

 I painted my first oil painting when I was eleven.
 A Christmas gift that year of oil paints was put to good use.
 As I loved to draw and paint, I did not hesitate to tackle painting a snowy landscape.
 My parents kept that painting for years on a bookcase shelf.

-From high school art classes, then on to college for studio and finally earning a Masters degree in Art Education and Fine Arts, I continued making art.
+From high school art classes, then on to college for studio art and finally earning a Masters degree in Art Education and Fine Arts, I continued making art.
 A move to NYC in my twenties opened up many opportunities.
 Sharing studio space with other artists, taking classes at the Arts Student League and finishing my Masters Degree kept me busy.
 The art world of New York was very exciting.
 I worked at the Museum of Modern Art in their exhibitions department and had the privilege of seeing so much extraordinary art.

-I am thankful for all of these experiences and for the influence of many wonderful teachers and artists.
+I am thankful for all of these experiences and for the influence of many wonderful teachers and other artists.